Dennis the Menace and Gnasher: 2009 redesign controversy

 In 2009, the strip gained negative media publicity after it was announced that new issues would draw inspiration from the TV series that aired the same year.
-In the series, Dennis did not use any weapons such as catapult, peashooter and water guns and his personality was re-established as naively troublesome rather than intentionally so.
-Gnasher was also forbidden to bite people.
+In the series, Dennis did not use his trademark catapult, peashooter and water gun, and his personality was re-established as naively troublesome rather than intentionally so.
+Gnasher was also forbidden from biting people.
 Their image was drastically revamped in an attempt to make them more accessible to younger viewers, and to discourage violence and weaponry among children.
-Fans spoke out against The Beanos decision, citing that 'Dennis is supposed to be a little bit edgy and a bit of a lovable rogue'.
-Kev F Sutherland, who wrote for The Beano in the early 2000s, also spoke out against the makeover saying it was a 'bad idea' and argued 'if you pander too much to over-sensitive parents, you will end with not very funny comedy'.
-The daughters of Dennis the Menace creator David Law further criticized the makeover, saying their father would be 'horrified' with how he was depicted now and said the new design was 'bland' and 'ordinary'.
+Fans spoke out against The Beanos decision, saying that "Dennis is supposed to be a little bit edgy and a bit of a lovable rogue".
+Kev F Sutherland, who wrote for The Beano in the early 2000s, also spoke out against the makeover, saying it was a "bad idea" and arguing "if you pander too much to over-sensitive parents, you will end with not very funny comedy".
+The daughters of Dennis the Menace creator David Law further criticized the makeover, saying their father would be "horrified" at the new design and calling it "bland" and "ordinary".
 The change lasted for roughly a year before artist Nigel Parkinson was sought out to return the character to its roots and original design.
 The television series was considerably altered during its second season to suit the tone of the comics, making Dennis closer to his comic book age and personality.